Why KPI definition is important

-This may seem like an obvious field, but it’s surprising how often you find multiple measures all of the same name in one organisation.
+As we said earlier, it’s surprising how often you find multiple measures all of the same name in one organisation.
 If you have several measures that relate to efficiency, make sure you give them distinctive names.
-If one relates to a particular process, call it Line 7 Bottling Efficiency, rather than just Efficiency.
-The key thing here is that there’s only one measure for each name, so there’s no chance of getting them mixed up by accident.
+If a specific type of efficiency KPI relates to a specific process, give it a specific name.
+For example, call it Line 7 Bottling Efficiency, rather than just Efficiency.
+The key thing is that there’s only one measure for with each name.
+This helps us make sure there’s no chance different measures mixed up by accident.

 Why should we measure this?

-Sometimes we lose sight of why we are measuring something (this is particularly common in very top-down businesses where the boss maybe asks for some specific data - analysts are often too scared, or beaten down, to ask what it’s going to be used for).
-You should have thought carefully about the purpose of each measure in the Shortlisting step, so this should not be too hard.
+Sometimes we lose sight of why we are measuring something.
+This is particularly common in very top-down businesses where the boss maybe asks for some specific data - analysts are often too scared, or beaten down, to ask what it’s going to be used for.
+You will have thought carefully about the purpose of each measure in the Shortlisting step, so this should not be too hard.

 Customers - [Optional]